void-ppc/void-ppc-docs/README.md

 ## Contributing

-If your changes are ready for upstream submission, please submit them upstream and mention the respective maintainers from this org for review and tracking.
+If you wish to contribute code and you have changes ready for upstream submission, please submit them upstream and mention the respective maintainers from this org for review and tracking.

 Current maintainers: